loganpkg/spot/README.md

 This also works with `pushdef`.

-Please note that quotes are usually wanted when replacing a macro, as otherwise the macro will expand during argument collection, prior to the `define` macro being executed.
+Please note that quotes are usually wanted when replacing a macro, as otherwise the macro will expand during argument collection, before the `define` macro being executed.

-Macro names must start with an alpha character or underscore followed by none or more alpha, digit or underscore characters.
+Macro names must start with an alpha character or underscore followed by none or more alpha, digit, or underscore characters.

 The macro definition is the text that the macro will expand into.
 It can take argument placeholders, `$0` to `$9`. `$0` is the macro name.